VaDmitrii/web_market_django/README.md

-# Django-based app for market
+# Web market backend

-### Users can create their adds, choose categories and sell their stuff
+### Users can create their adds, choose categories and sell their products or services.

 ## How to run the app